rigaml/serverless-cron/README.md

 ## TODO / NEXT TECHDAY

+-MIO: How to deploy lambdas locally
+   +When list the lambdas in localstack displays []

--MIO: How to deploy lambdas to localstack locally Localstack with Terraform and Docker for running AWS locally https://dev.to/mrwormhole/localstack-with-terraform-and-docker-for-running-aws-locally-3a6d
+-MIO: How to deploy lambdas to localstack locally
+Article: Localstack with Terraform and Docker for running AWS locally https://dev.to/mrwormhole/localstack-with-terraform-and-docker-for-running-aws-locally-3a6d

+-MIO: How to trigger the lambdas locally

+-MIO: How to deploy to AWS with Terraform

+-MIO: How to deploy SQLite with permissions to write in AWS S3 file

 ## Instructions

--Check version installed
+-Check AWS CLI version installed
 ``` bash
   aws --version
 ```